olooney/oranlooney.com/content/quotes/_index.md

 <br>&mdash;Russian Proverb

+"When I do good I feel good, when I do bad I feel bad, and that's my religion."
+<br>&mdash;Abraham Lincoln

 "When you believe in things that you don't understand, then you suffer: superstition ain't the way."
 <br>&mdash;Stevie Wonder